Karaka Millions 2YO

 Betting on the Karaka Million is available throughout the summer months as the final field starts to take shape.

-2024 Karaka Million 2YO Betting Odds
+2026 Karaka Millions 2YO Betting Odds

-Best Karaka Million bookmakers
+Best Karaka Millions bookmakers

 Being a race which attracts attention on both sides of the Tasman, the bookmakers know how important it is to frame early markets for the Ellerslie feature.